greentfrapp/greentfrapp.github.io/_posts/2018-08-21-ethicsnet.md

 1. **Classification.** For every $$\alpha$$ cue, predict the correct $$\beta$$ cue out of $$N$$ options.
 \<EXAMPLE HERE> We might have five possible tasks - Video-Audio, Video-Text, Audio-Text, Image-Audio, Image-Text.
-2. **Generation.** Here the model is required to maximize the negative log likelihood of a cue, conditioned on other cues.
+2. **Generation.** Here the model is required to minimize the negative log likelihood of $$\alpha$$ cue, conditioned on $$\beta$$ cue. \<EXAMPLE HERE>

-## Ideas

-1. Predicting ethical score/class of statements
-2. EmpathyNet - matching sentences / tone of voice / expressions / actions
+For both tasks, there are several possible combinations of $$\alpha$$-$$\beta$$ \<TABLE HERE>.

 ## Success Factors of ImageNet

 Specific factors relevant to EthicsNet

-- Size
-- Annotation agreement / consistency
-- Domain distribution / scope
-- Metric
+- Size - The size of ImageNet is obviously an important factor in the success of image classification.
+On a side note, the size of ImageNet has also made it a target for solving the problem of efficiently training on large datasets.
+- Annotation agreement / consistency - Image-wise it is relatively simpler to have good annotation agreement, as compared to the subjective nature of ethics.
+It is also important to see that the consistency lies in the labels and not in the dataset - consistency in labels and variety in dataset lead to generalization, whereas consistency in dataset and variety in labels lead to confusion.
+- Domain distribution / scope - Despite its size, ImageNet is a concrete and specific dataset with an arguably narrow scope.
+Every sample is a single image labeled with one of a thousand labels (1000 in the annual challenge; the actual ImageNet has over 20 000). *One thousand classes* sounds like a huge number but is tiny compared to the number of objects a human sees everyday.
+In limiting the dataset to one thousand classes, the image classification task becomes far more tractable.
+- Metric - ImageNet, being primarily a classification task, has a simple metric of accuracy.
+The accuracy has been subdivided into more elaborate metrics such as top-five-accuracy but these remain easily measured and understood.
+The concreteness of the metric for a task is of paramount importance since it defines the task and provides a goal for researchers to work towards.
+- Tasks - While it originated as a classification dataset, ImageNet has also served as the foundation for a wider variety of tasks, such as object (bounding box) detection and image generation (minimize negative log likelihood).
+The reason for this is debatable but can be attributed largely to reasons above, specifically the size of the dataset and the quality of the annotations.

 ## Other Relevant Datasets